R. James Cook

-Among James’ assignments were Fort Bragg, NC, Fort Wainwright, AK, Joint Task Force – Guantanamo, Guantanamo Bay, Cuba, Bagram Army Airfield, Afghanistan.
+Among James’ assignments were Fort Bragg, N.C., Fort Wainwright, Alaska, Joint Task Force – Guantanamo, Guantanamo Bay, Cuba, Bagram Army Airfield, Afghanistan.

-After retiring, James and his family moved to Lexington, VA, where James is the Chair and Executive Director of Rock Bridge Family Services, a Not-for-Profit to help families affected by Autism Spectrum Disorders.
+After retiring, James and his family moved to Lexington, Va., where James is the chair and executive director of Rock Bridge Family Services, a not-for-profit that helps families affected by Autism Spectrum Disorders.
 He is a Rotarian with the Lexington Sunrise Rotary Club, and serves on numerous boards.

 James taught at the Virginia Military Institute and was the COO of a manufacturing company before joining the team at LUCOM.

-James is married to the former Patricia (Patti) Ann Laskoski of Kearny, New Jersey.
+James is married to the former Patricia (Patti) Ann Laskoski of Kearny, N.J.
 They have three children, Robert Jr., Jacob, and Sarah.
 Addie is the latest member of their family and is a Golden-Doodle dog.

-On his free time, James travels to Guatemala to help Mayan villages receive medical care they normally would not receive as part of GO!
-Ministries.
+In his free time, James travels to Guatemala to help Mayan villages receive medical care they normally would not receive.